 A ray is a straight line, which starts from a fixed point and moves in one direction.

 A portion of the line formed with two definite points is called a Line Segment.
 A line is a one-dimensional figure and has no thickness.

-When we join two line segment at a single point, an angle is formed or we can say, an Angle is a combination of two line segments at a common endpoint.
+When we join two line segments at a single point, an angle is formed, or we can say, an Angle is a combination of two line segments at a common endpoint.
 This common point is called Vertex of the angle and the two line segments are sides or arms of the angle formed.